 To those who knew Shirley Lederman, she was a Five Towns legend who had a passion and knowledge for music.

-Lederman died from natural causes on April 27 at the home of her daughter and son-in-law, Eileen and Danny Spector in Lawrence, where she lived with for the past five and a half years.
+Lederman died from natural causes on April 27 at the home of her daughter and son-in-law, Eileen and Danny Spector in Lawrence, where she lived for the past five and a half years.
 She was 98.

 Born on March 24, 1922 in Brooklyn, Lederman subsequently moved to the Five Towns, residing in both Cedarhurst and Lawrence.